 Surrogate keys allow you to selectively purge related content.
-Using the Surrogate-Key header, you can tag a group of objects with a key and then use it to purge multiple pieces of content at once.
+Using the Surrogate-Key header, you can tag a group of objects with a key term, a string of any characters you want, and then use that term to purge multiple pieces of content at once.
 This process can occur automatically within your application, making it easier to cache and purge content that changes rapidly and unpredictably.